Ajayi ends six-year Premier League wait as West Brom hold Liverpool | Goal.com

 The following season, he was shipped out to Cardiff City on loan until the end of 2014-15 term, but did not feature for the first team.
 Even at that, his move was made permanent following the end of his contract at Arsenal.

-The defenceive stalwart also went on loan to AFC Wimbledon, Crewe Alexandre and Rotherham United, before his contract was made permanent by the Millers in 2017.
+The defensive stalwart also went on loan to AFC Wimbledon, Crewe Alexandre and Rotherham United, before his contract was made permanent by the Millers in 2017.

 Despite their latest result, West Brom remain in relegation waters - sitting in the 19th position with just eight points from 15 matches played so far this term, while Klopp’s side occupy the summit even with their slip.